 On our team, the Skype “Watercooler” provides a central location to meet, chat, and collaborate.
 We set it up to provide the same kind of interactions people have at the office coffee station.
 The only difference?
 We use technology, rather than Keurig, to foster connection.

-Just because we live and work all over the globe, does not mean that we lack the opportunities to interact and spend “face time” with one another.
-Again, technology like email and Skype (or Slack, or video conferencing, or many other popular options) allow for regular, light-hearted interaction.
+Just because we live and work all over the globe, does not mean that we lack the opportunities to interact and spend “face-time” with one another.
+Again, technology like email and Zoom (or Slack, or MS Teams, or many other popular options) allow for regular, light-hearted interaction.
 But, building in events, like corporate retreats or on-site brainstorming meetings, help create deep bonds.

-- “I think InSyncers work hard at staying connected, and it makes a big difference.” – Robin
+- “I think InSyncers work hard at staying connected, and it makes a big difference.” – Janice

 Each team member at InSync has the flexibility to build relationships as strong or as surface level as they prefer.
 Like in a traditional setting, each individual is ultimately responsible for their own level of collaboration.
 We respect that you can’t force people to be social, but we create an environment that allows it.

 - Set clear expectations and share your vision.
 Managers need to ensure their teams have the authority to make in-the-moment decisions about their work.
-Establishing trust enables leaders to feel comfortable with this autonomy, and clear communication helps employees feel empowered to act reasonably and responsibly in their roles.
+Establishing trust and a psychologically safe environment enables leaders to feel comfortable with this autonomy, and clear communication helps employees feel empowered to act reasonably and responsibly in their roles.

 - Provide the right tools.
 Remote team members bring their own offices to the table.
 And while leadership may not create the workspaces, they can (and should) make the right technologies available based on the roles filled remotely.
-Corporate email, videoconferencing platforms, and help desks can create a “shared workspace” despite a lack of co-location.
+Corporate email, video conferencing platforms, messaging apps, and help desks can create a “shared workspace” despite a lack of co-location.

 - Be proactive about looking for potential issues.
 Whether it’s an employee struggling to meet deadlines, or conflict between a manager and direct report, common workplace challenges exist in virtual offices.
 A lack of face-to-face contact can result in these problems going unnoticed.
 Open lines of communication, especially phone or video calls, can prevent small matters from becoming major headaches.